Unity-Technologies/multiplayer-community-contributions/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the MLAPI Community Contributions repository.
+Thank you for your interest in contributing to the Multiplayer Community Contributions repository.

 Here are our guidlines for contributing: